You don't have to feel guilty about living with your parents - unless you're not pulling your weight

-I'm 32 and still live with my parents.
-So what?
+I’m 33 years old and still live with my parents.

 My sister, who is six years older than I am, also still lives with us.
 We both have full time jobs and have a great relationship with both our folks and each other.